Yahoo Life Shopping

 The V8 Cordless Stick Vacuum is among Dyson's more compact and budget-conscious Dyson models, a touch taller and longer than the V7 with a slightly wider brush head and a bit more pickup.
 The vacuum maneuvers effortlessly over and around rugs and hardwood floors, and the hair screw tool worked miracles when it came to tight corners and detailing pet-loved couch interiors.
 The carpet suction isn't on the level of what we found with Dyson’s adjustable brush cleaner head (more below).
 Because of this, combined with the smaller dust cup (0.4 liters) and shorter run time (40 minutes; we clocked 25 minutes when toggling between the higher power mode), we suggest it for smaller spaces with hardwood floors or shallow carpets and quicker jobs.
 Of note, the V8 doesn't have a digital display with battery life readings, so you don't know when it’s going to stop.

-With the Dyson V11 Cordless Stick Vacuum, you get the same roller brush, attachments and operation style as the V8 but with a tad taller and heavier yet still incredibly nimble frame.
-For a $100 price increase, you get extended run time (60 minutes total) and a bigger cup size, ideal for tackling multiple rooms (we also found the cup release lever, located on the underbelly of the bin, more effective at riding waste than the V8).
+With the Dyson V11 Cordless Stick Vacuum, you get the same roller brush, attachments and operation style as the V8 but with a tad taller and heavier yet still incredibly nimble frame (yay, upgrades!).
+For a $100 price increase, you get extended run time (60 minutes total) and a bigger cup size, ideal for tackling multiple rooms (we also found the cup release lever, located on the underbelly of the bin, more effective at ridding waste than the V8).
 Plus, you get an LCD interface displaying power modes — in this case, three — along with battery life readings for keeping track of your juice.

 The Dyson Outsize Cordless Stick Vacuum is essentially a jumbo-sized Dyson (hence the title), with the highest vacuum height and longest, widest brush roller, plus the largest cup capacity, of the Dysons we tried.
 It functions similarly to the Dyson V11 (there’s an LCD screen, three modes and a 60-minute run time; the attachments are the same), but the Outsize has an adjustable cleaner head that allows you to toggle between three settings.
 The "-" optimizes performance for hardwood floors and the "+" offers better traction on carpets, a difference that really stood out in our "kitchen sink" and "carpet course" tests.
 Last time we checked, it was only $30 more than the Dyson V11, a worthy splurge for bigger homes and wide, open spaces such as basements.